McIntosh Loudspeaker Division Part 1

 The graphs I made look like the curves roll off straight down, but of course, no filter rolls off that fast.
 What I learned from this experiment is that a better and simpler crossover design can be used when the drivers have their own inherent passband characteristics.
 Ideally, the driver output increases, is flat through the desired passband and rolls off without any crossover at all.
 Of course, no driver is perfect and a supplementary one is still needed to trim the response.
 However, the number of elements and complexity of the network can be greatly reduced.
 The natural rolloff of the driver combined with only a moderate crossover rolloff is more than adequate and the more complicated and expensive 60dB/octave network is not needed.

-The 1-1/2" soft dome "tweeter" did not extend response to 20kHz, particularly off axis.
-I decided a supplementary tweeter crossing over at 7kHz would solve the problem.
+I decided to use Bill Hecht’s 1-1/2" soft dome "tweeter" but requested the front plate size to be reduced from 4” by 4” down to 4” by 3”.
+The dome did not extend response to 20kHz, particularly off axis.
+I added a supplementary tweeter crossing over at 7kHz to solve the problem.
 The tweeter was made by Peerless of Denmark, formerly known as Royal Copenhagen.
 I had used the Royal MT-20 tweeter in my RM-1 system at Sonotone.
 Since then, a new Peerless MT225HFC tweeter had been introduced.
 It had much better response and directional characteristics.
 The thin 1/2" aluminum diaphragm in the center extended response to 20kHz.

 Starting with the ML speakers, all response claims were for 20Hz to 20,000Hz.
 A tolerance of + or- so many dB was not given.
-I did not guarantee that a customer would get response within certain limits at any particular point in their listening room.
+Although the woofer response was flat to 20hz, I did not guarantee that a customer would get response within certain limits at any particular point in their listening room.
 This was particularly true at low frequencies.
 Room acoustics play a major role in the apparent response of a speaker.
 This is determined by room dimensions and construction.
 Different rooms, of course, will have a different influence on the same speaker system.

 With the completion of the C26 preamplifier and addition of more engineers, I moved my desk and test equipment into the listening room.
 By this time, Sidney and I were looking for a bigger place to expand the speaker lab.
 Eventually, the listening room became the new computer room and the reverberant room was divided into two offices, one for Jean Filon and one for Mike Paiva.